Setting up your typescript project

 - Use

-inside each package to generate atsconfig.json
+tsc --initinside each package to generate atsconfig.json. - Configure the

-based on your needs. - Use tools like
+tsconfig.jsonbased on your needs. - Use tools like

-with TypeScript plugins for linting. - Follow the instructions in the next section to setup
+tslintoreslintwith TypeScript plugins for linting. - Follow the instructions in the next section to setup

-to bundle your TypeScript code.
+webpackto bundle your TypeScript code.

 Webpack Configuration:

-Create a file named webpack.config.js
+Create a file named webpack.config.js in the roots of contract-module-a and

-in contract-module-b
+in contract-module-b:

 const path = require('path');